top of page

 New EU Entry System for 2025

-The European Union is set to introduce a new entry system for travelers in 2025 designed to enhance the visitor experience and improve safety and security within the bloc.
-Initially, they will roll out the new Entry/Exit System (ESS) which will use biometrics system, relying on fingerprints and digital photos for identification.
-This biometric system will replace passport stamps, will apply to non-EU travelers visiting the 29 participating European countries for short stays defined as up to 90 days in any 180-day period.
-Once this in place, then the European Travel Information and Authorization System (ETIAS) will be rolled out.
+The European Union has introduced a new entry system for travelers that went into effect Oct 12, 2025, designed to enhance the visitor experience and improve safety and security within the bloc.
+The new Entry/Exit System (ESS) uses a biometrics system, relying on fingerprints and digital photos for identification.
+This biometric system will replace passport stamps and applies to non-EU travelers visiting the 29 participating European countries for short stays defined as up to 90 days in any 180-day period.
+The next phase is for the European Travel Information and Authorization System (ETIAS) to be rolled out.
 This will require travelers from the US, and more than 60 other visa-exempt countries, to link travel authorization to their passport to enter 30 European countries for short-term stays of up to 90 days in any 180-day period.
 This authorization will be valid for up to 3 years, or until the passport expires, whichever occurs first.
 Since the authorization is attached to that passport, if it expires or anything happens that requires you get a new passport, you will need to get a new authorization attached to the new passport.

-Minors and travelers over the age of 70 will not be required to apply for the ETIAS.
-Currently, the start date has been pushed back and is slated for mid-2025.
+Currently, the start date for the ETIAS is slated for the last quarter of 2026.
 The most current information can be found at the official website https://travel-europe.europa.eu/etias_en

 bottom of page